 Are 2 fundamental constants enough?
 Are Veneziano (from a completely different viewpoint) and these brazilian physicists right?
 Time will tell, but I find interesting these thoughts!

-See you soon in another wonderful post about Physmatics and system of units!
+See you soon in another wonderful post about Physmatics and systems of units!

 Current average ratings.